-Portable generators are commonly found in most garages.
-These generators run on gas and are used during short term power outages and for camping.
+Portable generators are commonly found in most homes.
+These generators run on gas, propane, or batteries, and are used during short term power outages and for camping.
 A standard sized portable generator is a 5,000 watt generator.
 This sized portable generator will use roughly 18 gallons of fuel during a full twenty four hour day.

 A Inverter generator is one the quietest and most energy efficient running generators.
 These are light weight generators that are ideal for tail gating, picnicking or short term camping.
 The inverter generator is able to only utilize the amount of energy necessary to run a certain appliance which makes it an energy saving machine.

 Generators run on various types of fuel.

 Standby generators that keep a whole house running will tie into a natural gas line or a liquid propane line.
 These are the safest type of generator to operate because homeowners do not need to be concerned with gasoline, power cords, poisoning or electrical shock.